janakaprasadq/Movie-Rating-and-Review-Angular-Platform/README.md

 2. **Database Setup:**
-   - Create a MySQL database named `movieverse` (or as specified in your environment).
+   - Create a MySQL database named `movieverse` (as specified in your environment).
    - Run the provided SQL script (`database/schema.sql`) to create tables for movies, genres, and actors.
    - Update database connection details in `config/db.js`.